SharkSnack/shiren-2/content/dungeons/7-sealed-room.md

 Fuuma Shield can be obtained from a Presto Pot inside Sealed Room,<br/>
 so you could work on creating a Helix Shield before attempting a deeper run.<br/>
-The others can be obtained in Onigashima.
+The others can be obtained in Onigashima, excluding Sacred Shield.

 If you have a Leather Shield+99 (弟弟弟弟弟) from playing Shrine's Hidden Hole,<br/>you can probably just run this dungeon using that shield and be fine.